yuchiaa/FBcrawling_and_mapping_shopname_with_Map/README.md

 Facebook private group online crawling and organizing the post contents.

-## Facebook Private Group Posts Crawling
+## Facebook Private Group Crawling
 Run `the facebook_crawling.py`
-Step 1: install selenium and webdriver and the required packages Step 2: set your username and password in .env
+* Step 1: install selenium and webdriver and the required packages
+* Step 2: set your username and password in .env
-Step 3: change the chromedriver_path and the url of the website you want to crawl Step 4: set the number of iteration for dynamic page scrolling in the main function Step 5: name the output file in main funtion
+* Step 3: change the chromedriver_path and the url of the website you want to crawl
+* Step 4: set the number of iteration for dynamic page scrolling in the main function
+* Step 5: name the output file in main funtion

+---

 ## Data Organization
 The task at this stage is to conbime the Google map crawling and Facebook crawling files.